dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 **Last Updated:** January 4, 2026\
 [Github Repository](https://github.com/dustinlit/California_Fire_Severity)

-> **Disclaimer:** I am not a climate scientist or wildfire expert.
-This project is intended to demonstrate data science, geospatial, and machine learning skills.
-It is not designed for operational use or policy decisions.

 ## Overview
 The goal of this project is to use machine learning to analyze how environmental, geographical, social, and temporal factors influence wildfire ignition across California.